Patricia Millett: D.C. Circuit service

+Notable decisions

 In April 2018, Millett dissented when Judge Robert L. Wilkins’s majority opinion found that a Federal Trade Commission staff letter rejecting an earlier staff letter and concluding that use of soundboard technology violates the Telemarketing and Consumer Fraud and Abuse Prevention Act was not itself subject to judicial review under the Administrative Procedure Act.

 In November 2021, Millett dissented in a case that struck down the EPA's fuel efficiency standards for trailers on trucks.

-In December 2021, Millett wrote the majority opinion in a case brought by former President Donald Trump to block the release of presidential records that the congressional committee investigating the January 6, 2021, attack on the U.S. Capitol.
+In December 2021, Millett wrote the majority opinion in a case brought by former president Donald Trump to block the release of presidential records that the congressional committee investigating the January 6, 2021, attack on the U.S. Capitol.

 Personal life

 Millett and her husband, Robert King, reside in Alexandria, Virginia.
 She is active in Aldersgate United Methodist Church and has a second degree black belt in Tae Kwon Do, according to her answers to a questionnaire for the U.S. Senate Judiciary Committee.
+Her husband, King, is a Navy veteran who deployed for Operation Iraqi Freedom and the war in Afghanistan.